KethQv/rock-paper-and-scissors/README.md

 * How to use animations in CSS ✅
 * How to use transform in CSS ✅
 * How to declare and use CSS variables ✅
+* How to create HTML elements from JavaScript ✅
+* How to edit HTML elements style from JavaScript ✅
+* How to append Childs to nodes in the DOM ✅
-* How to use multiple properties in CSS:
+* * How to use multiple properties in CSS:
     - translate ✅
     - overflow ✅
     - position ✅